There can be hidden loft areas in a roof of a property that may or may not be part of say an apartment flat directly underneath it.

 So even if it is permitted, understand how this will actually be used by people going forward.
 It may be intended for a simple storage area, but future owners may get carried away with plans

-to make it into another bedroom and therefore raise issues of planning permission, building control, and wider building insurance compliance.
+to convert it into another bedroom and therefore raise issues of planning permission, building control, and wider building insurance compliance.

 For valuable properties in, for example, London these could turn into prosperous redevelopment opportunities, with even additional floors with flat-roofs built on afterwards.

-Longer term, if occupation does carry on then certain rights can be inherited as well if unmonitored and controlled.
+Longer term, if occupation does carry on then certain rights can also be inherited if unmonitored and controlled.

 5. Conclude Whether It Can be Used

-In reality, this may all need to be left unanswered.
+In reality, if you're say a potential purchaser of a loft lease, this may all need to be left unanswered.
 If it isn’t officially included in the lease, then no matter how sensible it is to use, in reality it cannot be officially done.